Prashantsaini25/Prometheus_Grafana_Setup_with_shell_scripting/README.md

 NA Bash script is a text file containing a series of commands.
 Any command that can be executed in the terminal can be put into a Bash script.
 Any series of commands to be executed in the terminal can be written in a text file, in that order, as a Bash script

  ---

+For Setup All in one command

+$ ./setup_file.sh